vasigorc/bash-utils/nix/README.md

 curl -L https://nixos.org/nix/install | sh -s -- --daemon
 nix --version
 ```

+## Modules

+### default.nix

+This includes basic utilites that are likely to be used with any project.

 To run this, copy `default.nix` into any directory and just run Nix shell: